The Details (film): Plot

-Jeff learns that his friend Lincoln, a basketball star in his youth until a car accident ruined his chances of an athletic scholarship to college, is dying of kidney failure.
+Jeff learns that his friend Lincoln, a basketball star in college until a car accident ruined his chances of turning pro, is dying of kidney failure.
 Determining that he is a perfect organ match, Jeff offers Lincoln a kidney.
 Recuperating from the surgery, a groggy Jeff is visited by Lila, who giddily reveals she is pregnant with his child.
 Dazed, Jeff does not immediately react, but later meets Lila in a coffee shop, telling her he will not be a father to the child.
 Lila says she just wants Jeff to be around for the baby's sake.

 Jeff reveals all this to Lincoln, also telling him about a strange dream in which Lila was killed by an arrow.
 Lincoln, feeling beholden to Jeff for saving his life and landing him a dream job as a basketball coach, takes it upon himself to eliminate Lila.
 He buys an archery set and hunts her down in a park.

 Nealy calls Jeff with news that police are interviewing everyone on their block about Lila's death.
-Lincoln's church honors Jeff with a special ceremony, during which Jeff shares a silent exchange with Lincoln, knowing he killed Lila.
+Lincoln's church honors Jeff with a special ceremony, during which he shares a silent exchange with Lincoln, knowing he killed Lila.
 On the way home, a guilt-stricken Jeff tells Nealy everything, but not before he intentionally kills a raccoon crossing the road.
 A hysterical Nealy laughingly tells Jeff of her own infidelity, and they decide to put everything behind them and start fresh.

-Some time later, their grass has been replaced with flowers, solving the raccoon problem, and Nealy is pregnant.
+Sometime later, their grass has been replaced with flowers, solving the raccoon problem, and Nealy is pregnant.
 Jeff laments that though things have turned out for the better, he will always worry about being found out.